reimandlab/ActiveDriverDB/README.md

 cd website
 python3 -m pip install -r requirements.txt
 ```
 In case of problems with the execution of commands above on Debian/Ubuntu running machines, look at the bottom of this page where alternative instructions are given.
 An additional requirement is `bsddb3` package, which is often easier to install system-wide with your package manager (on debian named `python3-bsddb3`).
+You may need to add a symbolic link to the package inside of your virtual environment.

-As currently there is no new version of flask-sqlalchemy released since Oct 2015, but there are some crucial patches merged to the official repository, you will need to clone [flask_sqlalchemy directory](https://github.com/mitsuhiko/flask-sqlalchemy/tree/master/flask_sqlalchemy) into `website` directory.
+As currently there is no new version of flask-sqlalchemy released since Oct 2015, but there are some crucial patches merged to the official repository, you will need to clone [flask_sqlalchemy directory](https://github.com/mitsuhiko/flask-sqlalchemy) into `website` directory: `git clone https://github.com/mitsuhiko/flask-sqlalchemy`.
 There is an [open issue](https://github.com/mitsuhiko/flask-sqlalchemy/issues/436) with a request for a maintenance relaese.

 ### Database creation & configuration